 Strange and Interesting Facts About Iceland – Conclusion

-Iceland is a small, beautiful and extremely interesting country, which we all grown to like it.
+Iceland is a small, beautiful and extremely interesting place, which we all grown to like it.
+It’s one of the most beautiful countries in Europe.
 All the info in this article is taken from various sources on the internet – links below.
 All statistics and numbers are taken from Wikipedia.